 Re-randomizable signatures - take a signature, and generate a brand new signature that is valid for the same underlying message

-Alice controls X. The new bitstring in the re-randomized signature is equivalent to the original signature but not linkable to it.
+This credential controls X. The new bitstring in the re-randomized signature is equivalent to the original signature but not linkable to it.
 So a user can “show” a credential multiple times, and each time it appears to be a new credential, which is unlinkable to any previous “show”.
 But the underlying content of the re-randomized credential is the same (including for things like double-spend protection).
 This once again protects the user against the signer, because the signer can’t trace the signed message that they gave back to the user when it is presented.
 It also protects the user against the relying party that accepts the signed credential.
 The user can show re-randomized credentials repeatedly, and although the underlying message is the same in all cases, there’s no way of tracking them by watching the user present the same credential multiple times.

 Selective disclosure of attributes - allows someone with the public key to verify some, but not all, parts of a message.
 So you could for instance selectively reveal parts of a signed message to some people, but not to others.
-This is a very powerful property of Coconut, potentially leading to diverse applications: anonymous voting systems, selective revelation of medical data, anonymized KYC systems, etc.
+This is a very powerful property of Coconut, potentially leading to diverse applications: voting systems, selective revelation of medical data, privacy-friendly KYC systems, etc.

-Threshold issuance - allows signature generation to be split up across multiple nodes and decentralised, so that either all signers need to sign (n of n where n is the number of signers) or only a threshold number of signers need to sign a message (t of n where t is the threshold value).
+Threshold issuance - allows signature generation to be split up across multiple nodes and decentralized, so that either all signers need to sign (n of n where n is the number of signers) or only a threshold number of signers need to sign a message (t of n where t is the threshold value).

 A slightly expanded view of Coconut is available in this blog post.

-In the context of a blockchain currency system, Coconut allows Peaps to create a privacy-enhanced Coconut credential which provably represents an amount under control of a given entity.
+In the context of a blockchain currency system, Coconut allows us to create a privacy-enhanced Coconut credential which provably represents an amount under control of a given entity.
 The credential can then be “spent” anonymously, as if it were the original value.
 Double-spending protections apply to the credential, so it can only be spent once.
-Nym Validators can then unlock the value so it can be redeemed by the party holding the anonymized credential.
+Nym Validators can then unlock the value so it can be redeemed by the party holding the credential.